Transition-based vs stated-based acceptance for automata over infinite words: From states to transitions and vice versa

 Intuitively, if $\pp\colon \A \to \A'$ is a "locally bijective morphism", it means that $\A$ has been obtained from $\A'$ by duplicating some of its states, for instance, via a product construction.
 For example, the automaton on the right of Figure~\ref{fig:Buchi-automata} admits a "locally bijective morphism" to the automaton on its left.

 Proposition~\ref{prop:from-states-to-trans} implies that for every "state-based" automaton there is a "transition-based" automaton of same size admiting a "locally bijective morphism" to it (the automaton itself).
-However, this problem becomes hard in the other direction, already for "B\"uchi automata".
+However, in the other direction, deciding whether there is a small "state-based" automaton admiting a "locally bijective morphism" towards a given "transition-based" automaton is hard, already for "B\"uchi automata".

 \begin{proposition} The following problem is $\NPc$:

 \end{proposition} \begin{proof} To show $\NP$-hardness, we use the reduction from $\pbVertexCover$ given by Schewe to show the $\NP$-completeness of the minimisation of "state-based" deterministic "B\"uchi" automata~\cite{Schewe10MinimisingNPComplete}.